Search for the $1/2^+$ intruder state in $^{35}$P: Introduction

 \section{Introduction}

 The nature of shell structure of nuclei and its evolution with increasing neutron-proton asymmetry remains a fundamental question in nuclear structure research~\cite{Sorlin2008}.
 At the valley of $\beta$-stability, the $N = Z = 20$ shell closures are robust, and $^{40}$Ca is considered a doubly magic spherical nucleus, although deformed core-excited states have also been known for some time~\cite{Ber1966, Fed1969}.
 However, it is also now well-known that as protons are removed from the $sd$-orbitals below Ca, the monopole shifts induced in the neutron single-particle levels effectively reduce the separation between the $\nu d_{3/2}$ and the $\nu f_{7/2}$ orbitals.
-This erosion of the $N$=20 $sd-pf$ shell gap, together with pairing and quadruple correlations, lowers the energetic cost for neutron pair excitations across the shell gap to the extent that multi-particle multi-hole configurations (e.g. $2p2h$, $4p4h$) become energetically favored.
-In the Island of Inversion centered around the neutron-rich Ne, Na, and Mg isotopes with $N\sim20$, collective and deformed ground states have been observed, and are attributed to a dominate contribution of these deformation-driving neutron-pair excitations to the ground-state wavefunction.
+This erosion of the $N=20$ $sd-pf$ shell gap, together with pairing and quadruple correlations, lowers the energetic cost for neutron pair excitations across the shell gap to the extent that multi-particle multi-hole configurations (e.g. 2p2h, 4p4h) become energetically favored.
+In the Island of Inversion centered around the neutron-rich Ne, Na, and Mg isotopes with $N\approx20$, collective and deformed ground states have been observed, and are attributed to a dominant contribution of these deformation-driving neutron-pair excitations to the ground-state wavefunction.

 Neutron particle-hole $sd-pf$ cross-shell intruder configurations do not dominate the ground state configurations in the heavier $N=20$ isotones ($Z>12$) but are still predicted to be present in the low-lying level scheme.
-The excitation energy of these intruder-dominated states, specifically the $2p2h$ bandhead, as a function of proton number in the $N=20$ chain, provides information on the evolution of the $sd-pf$ shell gap and thus is a stringent test of theoretical descriptions in this region, particularly in terms of both cross-shell excitations and quadrupole correlations.
-However, measurements are sparse and often in contradiction.
+The excitation energy of these intruder-dominated states, specifically the 2p2h bandhead along the the $N=20$ chain, provides information on the evolution of the $sd-pf$ shell gap.
+Reproduction of the experimental trend in bandhead energy thus is a stringent test of theoretical descriptions in this region, particularly in terms of both cross-shell excitations and quadrupole correlations.
+However, measurements are sparse.